 Disclosures

 RPD has received editorial stipends (Journal of Medical Internet Research Dermatology (JMIR Dermatology)), royalties (UpToDate), and expenses reimbursement (Cochrane).
 RPD is an editor-in-chief of JMIR Dermatology, a joint coordinating editor for Cochrane Skin, a dermatology section editor for UpToDate, a social media editor for JAAD, and a coordinating editor representative on the Cochrane Council.
-He is a Cochrane Council Co-Chair.
+He is a Cochrane Council Co-Chair, and serves as the National Dermatology Program Director for the US Department of Veteran Affairs.

 Torunn E. Sivesind, MD